Glenn Moore (rugby union): Club & Provincial

 Moore captained Zingari-Richmond in Dunedin between 1991 and 1994 before he became their coach for the next three years.

 Moore joined North Otago for the 2000 season and by the end of the year had already made a big impact.
 In 2002 he coached the union to the final of the NPC 3rd Division which the side won and were promoted to the 2nd division.
 Moore was responsible for the rapid development of the North Otago provincial team, taking them from the third division into the second where they were semifinalists in his last two years.

-Moore was then the NZ Divisional XV coach in 2003, he stayed in the role until 2005.
+Moore was then the New Zealand Divisional XV coach in 2003, he stayed in the role until 2005.
 He was Otago's assistant coach between 2006 and 2007.
 He led Mid Canterbury to two successive titles in 2013 and 2014 in the Heartland Championship.

 Super Rugby

 Moore was the Highlanders defence coach from 2006 to 2007 before he was named as Head Coach for the 2008 season.
 He was replaced after the 2010 season by Jamie Joseph.
 He joined the Blues in 2015 as their forwards coach until 2016.